 Education profiles differ by the sector in which a person works.
 The self employed are dominated by relatively low education levels - most workers in this sector have junior secondary education or less.
 Although the proportion of those with just primary education has fallen between 2004 and 2010 this has been almost exactly balanced by the increase in the proportion of those with junior secondary education.
 The education profile among the wage employed is more diverse.
 In 2010 those with a GCE were the most common (30 percent of workers), followed by those with primary, junior secondary and post-secondary education (with each of these categories contributing approximately 20 percent of the workforce).
-Although the proportion in most of these categories has remained fairly constant over the six years between 2004 and 2010, the proportion with primary education has contracted by eight percentage points and the proportion with post-secondary education has increased by a similar amount.
+Although the proportion in most of these categories has remained fairly constant over the six years between 2004 and 2010, the proportion with primary education has increased by a similar amount.
 This is in line with the broader trend of increased demand for post-secondary education.